Maxthod/rnd-network-throttling/README.md

 ## Run JS client
 ```
 npm install
-tsc client.ts # if you want to recompile it the JS
+tsc client/client.ts # if you want to recompile it the JS
-node client.js
+node client/client.js
 ```
 One implementation in Python
 ## Run Python client